 According to Actor and OCC Alumnus Miles Bond, OCC theatre has long offered an opportunity to learn through people who represent a wide variety of backgrounds and experiences.

 "This diversity contributes something truly unique to each show," said Bond, who portrays Peter in the show.
 "It is especially true in our upcoming production which relies heavily on strong imaginations and personalities.
 Working with these people has helped me grow so much as a performer and a person, reflecting my overall feeling of OCC."

 Show dates are March 15, 16, 17 and 22, 23, 24.
 All performances are at 8:00 p.m. at the Oakland Community College, Smith Theatre on the Orchard Ridge campus, 27055 Orchard Lake Road, Farmington Hills.
 General admission is $15; students and seniors (age 62+) pay $5.

 Advance tickets are available at occevents.eventbrite.com or at the Smith Theatre Box Office each night of the performance.
 For more information about OCC's theatre program contact Dennis North at (248) 522-3636 or visit the College's theatre program home page.

-About OCC - With five campuses throughout Oakland County, Oakland Community College offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
+About OCC - With multi campus system throughout Oakland County, Oakland Community College offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
 The College provides academic and developmental experiences that allow each student to reach their full potential and enhance the diverse communities they serve.
 More than 45,000 students annually attend OCC and more than a million students have enrolled in the College since it opened in 1965.
 To learn more about OCC, visit oaklandcc.edu.